Historical fiction: History

-History up to 18th century
+History up to 17th century

 Historical prose fiction has a long tradition in world literature.
-Three of the Four Classics of Chinese literature were set in the distant past: Shi Nai'an's 14th-century Water Margin concerns 12th-century outlaws; Luo Guanzhong's 14th-century Romance of the Three Kingdoms concerns 3rd-century wars which ended the Han Dynasty; Wu Cheng'en's 16th-century Journey to the West concerns the 7th-century Buddhist pilgrim Xuanzang.
+Three of the Four Classics of Chinese novels were set in the distant past: Shi Nai'an's 14th-century Water Margin concerns 12th-century outlaws; Luo Guanzhong's 14th-century Romance of the Three Kingdoms concerns 3rd-century wars which ended the Han dynasty; Wu Cheng'en's 16th-century Journey to the West concerns the 7th-century Buddhist pilgrim Xuanzang.
+In addition to those, there was a wealth of historical novels that became popular in the literary circles during the Ming and Qing periods in Chinese history; they include Feng Menglong's Dongzhou Lieguo Zhi (Chronicles of the Eastern Zhou Kingdoms), Luo Maodeng's Sanbao taijian xiyang ji, Sun Gaoliang's Yu Shaobao cui zhong quanzhuan, Chu Renhuo's Sui Tang yanyi (Romance of the Sui and Tang dynasties), Xiong Damu's Liang Song Nanbei Zhizhuan (Records of the Two Songs, South and North) and Quan han zhi zhuan, Yang Erzeng's Dong Xi Jin yan yi (Romance of the Eastern and Western Jin dynasties), the anonymous Ying Lie Zhuan, and Qian Cai's The General Yue Fei, etc.

 Classical Greek novelists were also "very fond of writing novels about people and places of the past".
 The Iliad has been described as historic fiction, since it treats historic events, although its genre is generally considered epic poetry.
 Pierre Vidal-Naquet has suggested that Plato laid the foundations for the historical novel through the myth of Atlantis contained in his dialogues Timaeus and Critias.
 The Tale of Genji (written before 1021) is a fictionalized account of Japanese court life about a century prior and its author asserted that her work could present a "fuller and therefore 'truer'" version of history.

 One of the early examples of the historical novel in Europe is La Princesse de Clèves, a French novel published anonymously in March 1678.
 It is regarded by many as the beginning of the modern tradition of the psychological novel and as a great work.
 Its author generally is held to be Madame de La Fayette.
 The action takes place between October 1558 and November 1559 at the royal court of Henry II of France.
 The novel recreates that era with remarkable precision.
 Nearly every character – except the heroine – is a historical figure.
 Events and intrigues unfold with great faithfulness to documentary records.
 In the United Kingdom, the historical novel "appears to have developed" from La Princesse de Clèves, "and then via the Gothic novel".
 Another early example is The Unfortunate Traveller by Thomas Nashe, published in 1594 and set during the reign of King Henry VIII.